DavidLee8two7/node_master/readme.md

-You can run it on your system with sample data as instructed below
+Please run it on your system with sample data as instructed below

 ## Sample Data